usc-sail/tiles-dataset-release/README.md

 # tiles-dataset-release
-Code accompanying the [https://tiles-data.isi.edu](TILES data set publication) and data release.
+Code accompanying the TILES data set publication and data release.
 The data set can be obtained from [https://tiles-data.isi.edu](https://tiles-data.isi.edu)

 There are README files in the src/ subtree explaining the code organization and how to run it.